-We took another car arranged by the hotel owner from the small town we stayed in to Suketar, the trek starting point (where the old airport was at one point in time).
+We took another car arranged by the hotel owner from the small town we stayed in to Suketar, the trek’s starting point (where the old airport was at one point in time).
 The airstrip in Suketar is still there but there are no more flights.
-On the way we climbed up the hills of Nepal covered in tea plantations.
+On the way we climbed up the hills of eastern Nepal covered in tea plantations.
 The beautiful views in clear weather extended all the way to the Kanjendzonga massif.
 All three Kanj peaks, Janu and other mountains were clearly visible.
-In the distance, we could see Everest group, Makalu and Chamlang were well visible as well.
+In the distance, we could see the Everest group, Makalu and Chamlang were well visible as well.
 It was very hot on the way.

 In the afternoon, after dinner, I took a walk to the abandoned airstrip in Suketar.
 It was somewhat erie.
 Next to the airstrip, there was an old Hindu shrine.
-From the shrine, there was a nice view over the hills of Eastern Nepal with green hills spreading below me.
+From the shrine, there was a nice view over the hills of eastern Nepal with green hills spreading below me.
 For dinner we had momos and chow main.
 I am glad that I brought my own snacks as eating Dhal Baht every day would get tiring.

 October 14, 2013

 We got up at 5 am, and started walking at 7.30 am.
 The sky was overcast and it started to rain soon after we left.
 It is one of those miserable days with lots of rain, making the experience not very enjoyable.
-The trails started on a road, which was quite easy.
+The trail started on a road, which was quite easy.
 After an hour or so, the trail descended 1,000m to the river (just like last year).
 With the heavy rain, the slope became very slippery and 1,000m became a tedious and tiring affair, as I had to watch every step not to slip.
-All the rain and slippery trail made me want to go higher.
+All the rain and slippery trail made me want to go to higher elevations.
 We arrived in the village of Kunjan, a dirty hole.
 We checked into the only lodge in town.
 The term “lodge” and “town” are very generous here.
 The “lodge” was a bed in a room without any windows but at least it was dry (unlike in a tent) as it rained all day.
 The rain must be related to the low-pressure system in the Bay of Bengal that I was reading about before I left.
 Later I learned that it was the following event: